Ced30/GGL-Documentation/API/GGL_instance/parent_GGL_grabbable.md

 ## Class parent_GGL_grabbable

-same as the default button, except, you can grab it with a left click, move it across the room and left click again to drop.
+same as the default button, except, you can grab it with a left click, move it across the room and left click again to drop it.

 ## Relevant Methods